Playing Scrabble in Spanish

 In my home in Medellin we play Scrabble in Spanish.
-Tiles incl CH, LL, and RR and n-tilde, but no K. Board is the same.
+Tiles incl CH, LL, and RR and Ñ but no K. The board is the same.

-Spanish Scrabble takes advantage? of one word sentences like Ver to see becoming VERELO...
-I will see it. or PREGUNTASE, ask yourself.
+Spanish Scrabble takes advantage of one word sentences, with verbs adding endings seemingly with no end in sight. like Ver, to see, becoming VERELO...
+I will see it. or pregunta, a question, becoming PREGUNTASE, ask yourself.

 Pregunta can become..
 Preguntar, preguntare, preguntaras, preguntas, preguntaremos, preguntareis, preguntan.... many more.

 In my family names of places or famous people are allowed as are scientific symbols like Nd for Neodymium, uhhh Neodimio, lb, for libra, mg for milligram etc. We each sit with a fotocopy of the Periodic Table.